SpongePowered/SpongeDocs/source/server/getting-started/bungeecord.rst

 For SpongeVanilla or Vanilla clients connecting to unmodded SpongeForge, IP Forwarding works out of the box.
 `Pull <https://github.com/SpigotMC/BungeeCord/pull/1557>`_
-`requests <https://github.com/SpigotMC/BungeeCord/pull/1678>`_ have been supplied to BungeeCord to allow BungeeCord to support SpongeForge natively.
-We are awaiting it to be included in the main product.
-For now please use one of the solutions mentioned above.
+`requests <https://github.com/SpigotMC/BungeeCord/pull/1678>`_ were made to BungeeCord for modded SpongeForge support, but these haven't been accepted.
+Other solutions (mentioned above) include these patches and should be used instead.

 Using BungeeCord with IP Forwarding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~